Rihanna Marks The One-Year ‘ANTiversary’ Of Her ‘Anti’ Album With Never Before Seen Photos On Instagram

 “I wish y’all would drop this topic and see things from the bigger picture!
 We don’t need to be putting black women against each other!
 We deserve to be celebrated, and the Grammy Academy agrees!”
 Rihanna concluded her statement.

-In addition, Rihanna recently celebrated the news of “”Love on the Brain” and “Sex With Me” having reached platinum status despite Anti having been released one year ago on Instagram, taking to the site to share the good news with followers while also thanking fans for their continued support.
+In addition, Rihanna recently celebrated the news of “Love on the Brain” and “Sex With Me” having reached platinum status, despite Anti having been released one year ago on Instagram.
+She took to the site to share the good news with followers, while also thanking fans for their continued support.

 So proud to find out that 2 more songs from my ????#ANTI album have gone platinum….#SEXwithME and #LOTB …in addition to #Work going 5x platinum , even though it's a year old ????????
 I can't thank God enough for the immense support that you guys show me!!
 One Love always